Where is the KW Library of Things located?

 Do you need volunteers?

 We sure do!
-We're looking for volunteers who are available to help out during our operational hours on Tuesday or Saturday.
+We're looking for volunteers who are available to help out during our operational hours on Thursdays.
 If you're interested and available, contact firstname.lastname@example.org

 Where can I find more about the KW Library of Things?